What do Kp numbers mean?

-The graphs on this page are one way of representing data from the last couple of months about the solar wind's interaction with Earth's geomagnetic field.
-This system was developed by a German scientist named Julius Bartels.
-The musical diagram shows the quantitative values of Kp numbers in a way that is quick and easy to grasp.
+The graphs on this page are one way of representing the data scientists have collected over the last couple of months about the solar wind's interaction with earth's geomagnetic field.
+This system was developed by Bartels.
+The “musical diagram” displays the quantitative values of Kp numbers in a way that is quick and easy to grasp.

 What do the different colored vertical bars mean?

-Each vertical bar represents three hours.
+Each vertical bar represents three hours in a different region of the world.
 The height and the color of the bar reflects the intensity of the Kp.
 Yellow indicates an average Kp number during that time interval of 1 to 2, green represents 3 or 4, and red indicates a Kp number of 5 or more.
 If the Kp number was zero, there is no vertical bar.
-There is currently a minor glitch in the code which creates the 28-day forecast page which causes the graph to present a couple days ahead of today as if it is actual data.
-We are working to remedy this problem!

 What is a Carrington Rotation?

-Each staff of "music" represents one rotation of the sun, which takes about 27 days, with the top staff representing the upcoming rotation, the one below it the current rotation, and the third one down represents the rotation just passed.
+Each “staff” of "music" represents one rotation of the sun, which takes about 28 days.
+The top staff represents the upcoming rotation, the one below it the current rotation, and the third one down represents the rotation just passed.

-This is called a Carrington rotation after Richard C. Carrington, who in the 1850s determined the rate at which the sun rotates by watching sunspots.
+This is called a Carrington rotation after Richard C. Carrington, who in the 1850s watched sunspots to determine the rate at which the sun rotates.
 He defined a fixed solar coordinate system to determine that the sun rotates exactly once every 25.38 days relative to the stars.
-The Earth orbits the Sun, so looking from the Earth the rotation appears to be about two days longer.
-Additionally, the rotation rate, as viewed from Earth, varies a little during the year because of the eccentricity of the Earth's orbit; the average value is about 27.3 days.
+The earth orbits the sun, so looking from the earth the rotation appears to be about two days longer.
+Additionally, the rotation rate, as viewed from earth, varies a little during the year because of the eccentricity of the earth's orbit; the average value is about 27.3 days.

 Carrington Rotation 1 began at a seemingly arbitrary instant late on Nov.
 9, 1853, when Carrington began his Greenwich photo-heliographic series.
-Rotations are counted from that time with the central meridian longitude decreasing from 360 to 0 during each rotation as the central meridian point rotates under the Earth.
+Rotations are counted from that time with the central meridian longitude decreasing from 360 to 0 during each rotation as that point rotates under the earth.
 Today the zero meridian scientists use is the one that passed through the ascending node of the solar equator on the ecliptic at Greenwich mean noon on Jan.
 1, 1854.
-Interestingly, Carrington's own zero meridian was defined to have passed the ascending node 12 hours earlier, at midnight.

 Where does this data come from?

 Magnetometers can give an indication of auroral activity before the light from the aurora becomes visible.
-An array of magnetometers around the world constantly measures the effect of the solar wind on the Earth's magnetic field.
+An array of magnetometers around the world constantly measure the effect of the solar wind on the earth's magnetic field.